 Above right is the Meccano Magazine back cover from October 1931 showing the advertisement announcing the introduction of the Aeroplane Constructor outfits.
 As can be seen a whole range of of different aircraft types could be constructed.
 The models illustrated were fairly representative of the many types of aircraft built at that time.

-These first sets were of a rather flimsy construction with flat wings that were very easily bent.
+The first sets were of a rather flimsy construction with flat wings that were very easily bent.
 However in 1932 the parts were vastly improved with stronger cambered wings and an increase in the range of parts, to enable much more realistic models to be constructed fuselage tops and wing tips were sprayed red.
-In 1933 further improvements were made and the range of sets was expanded with "Special Aeroplane Outfits" these included operating flaps and rudders, pilots cabins and window panels to enable airliners to be constructed.
+In 1933 further improvements were made and the range of sets was expanded with "Special Aeroplane Outfits" these very fine sets included operating flaps and rudders, pilot's cabins and window panels to enable airliners to be constructed.
 There were two boxed sets in each range No.1 and No 2. plus a conversion set No1a.
 In 1938 outfits were issued with civil registration letters.
-Strangely some of the parts in the two ranges differed slightly.

-The later sets (one is show on the left) came in red and cream, blue/white and green/cream colour schemes.
-It must have been a nightmare for any dealers stocking the spare parts!
+In 1933 new colour schemes were introduced, red and cream, blue/white and green/cream.
+It must have been a nightmare for any Meccano dealers stocking the spare parts!

-Further improvements were planned for 1940 including camouflage colours but these never materialized and by the summer of 1941 production of the sets had ceased.
-They were never to appear again but certainly would have looked completely at odds with the jets of the post war era.
-In fact by the late thirties the aircraft had a rather dated look but never the less they were very popular with boys at the time.
+Further improvements were planned for 1940 including tapered wings and camouflage colours but these never materialized and by the summer of 1941 production of the sets had ceased.
+They were never to appear again but they certainly would have looked completely at odds with the jets of the post war era.
+In fact by the late thirties a lot of the aircraft had a rather dated look but never the less they were very popular with boys at the time.
 The sets now just look so delightful and it is easy to see their lasting and nostalgic appeal second hand prices reflect this today.